A/PROFESSOR JULIE MILLER, BA, MD, FRACSSpecialist Endocrine Surgeon

 - Patients with a pheochromocytoma will need special medications prior to surgery to control their blood pressure.

-- Patients with an aldosterone-producing tumour may need to take extra potassium if the level is low.
+- Patients with an aldosterone-producing tumour may need to take extra potassium.

 - Patients with Cushing’s syndrome will need to receive extra doses of cortisone medication on the day of surgery and for up to one year afterwards until the remaining adrenal gland has resumed normal function.